tldr-pages/tldr/pages/common/lzip.md

 `lzip {{path/to/file}}`

-- Archive a file keeping the input file:
+- Archive a file, keeping the input file:

 `lzip -k {{path/to/file}}`